randallgann/rag-widget/docs/KubernetesDeployment.md

 #### 6. minikube urls
 For specific services mentioned in the docs:
-- minikube service admin-portal --url
-- minikube service auth-server --url
+- minikube service api-service --url
 - minikube service frontend --url

 #### 7. Then update the deployment